tmonj1/misc/javascript/async-await/README.md

 1. generator (rewrite version of await + promise using generator)

-You can understand how the asyncronous code is executed by comparing source code and the output of program.
+You can understand how the asyncronous code is executed by comparing source code and the output of the program.

 To use the program, type `node index.js type_of_call`, where type_of_call is one of these: `async`, `promise`, `promise-await` and `generator`.
 Or, type